Sahyadri Hospitals

 Sahyadri Hospitals is a chain of hospitals in Maharashtra, India.

 History

-Sahyadri Hospital was founded by Dr. Charudatt Apte, a neurosurgeon, who serves as its chairman and managing director.
-The first hospital was established at Deccan Gymkhana Pune, in 2004.
-As of 2019, the chain has eight network hospitals with over nine hundred beds.
+Sahyadri Hospitals is the largest chain of hospitals in Maharashtra.
+Mr Abrarali Dalal is the managing director and chief executive officer (CEO) of Sahyadri Hospitals Pvt.
+Ltd. The first hospital was established at Deccan Gymkhana Pune, in 2004.
+As of 2019, the chain has eleven network hospitals with over 1300 beds.
 They had their first dedicated facility for neurology and neurosurgery treatment at their flagship hospital in the Deccan Gymkhana in November 2004.

 Hospitals

-The Sahyadri group has eight hospitals with more than 900 beds and 200 ICU beds.
+The Sahyadri group has nine hospitals with more than 1000 beds and 200 ICU beds.